onewelcome/identity-cloud-documentation/docs/dabp/guides/functional/manage-resource-via-ui.md

 Before you can create a resource, you must [Create resource types via API](../technical/create-resource-type-via-api.md) Resources can be created on the "Resources" page or via the [Create Resource API](../technical/create-resource-via-api.md).

-To manage resources, you must be an user with the `Add/edit/delete resources` permission on the root group.
+To manage resources, you must be an user with the `Add/edit/delete resources and resource types` permission on the root group.
 That is the top-level group.
 The "Resources" page is available under "Settings" when you have this permission.